scott-griffiths/bitstring/doc/fp8.rst

     This is an experimental feature and may be modified in future point releases.

+    In bitstring prior to version 4.2 the `p4binary8` and `p3binary8` formats were called `e4m3float` and `e5m2float` respectively.
+    The two formats are almost identical, the difference being the addition of `inf` values that replace the largest positive and negative values that were previously available.

+    Neither should be confused with the `e4m3mxfp` and `e5m2mxfp` formats from the Open Compute Project described below.

 These formats also mainly of use in machine learning and have very limited ranges and precision.

 The ``p4binary8`` has a single sign bit, 4 bits for the exponent and 3 bits for the mantissa.